gaboUTN34/IdeaPad-Slim-3-IR-easyeffects/README.md

 Personally, I like the movie mode sound the most but you can try to your taste and make your own modifications to the effects chain if needed.
 Also, you can tune the values of the effects in easyeffects to your liking.

+## Sidenote
+For the microphone, turn down global input volume to around 30-40% in your system settings, because IDK why at higher volume it sounds too distorted.

 ## LICENSE
 GNU GPL v3